hackclub/hackclub/workshops/pico-8/README.md

  print(highscore, 10, 123)
 end
 ```
+In this code, every time that the game is reset Pico compares your current score with the highscore.
+The highscore is only updated if your current score is larger.

 And...we're done!
 You can compare your final program with the one below:
 ```lua
 function collided(c1, s1, c2, s2)